Assassin (2023 film): Production

 On April 29, 2021, it was announced that Bruce Willis would star in Soul Assassin, a thriller film in which Nomzamo Mbatha and Dominic Purcell entered negotiations to star.
 Filming began on June 15, 2021, in Bessemer, Alabama.
 In July 2021, Saban Films acquired the distribution rights to the film.
-In the same month, Barry Jay Minoff was cast in an undisclosed role, while Jeff Elliott was revealed to have produced the film, through Endless Media Brickell & Broadbridge International, alongside 120dB Films.
+In the same month, Barry Jay Minoff was cast in an undisclosed role, while Jeff Elliott was revealed to have produced the film, through Endless Media Brickell & Broadbridge International, alongside 120 dB Films.
 In August 2021, Mustafa Shakir was cast in an undisclosed role.
 The film was retitled to Die Like Lovers and later to its current title Assassin.
-Assassin is the last film to star Willis, who retired from acting because he was diagnosed with frontotemporal dementia.
-By May 2022, Hannah Quinlivan and Fernanda Andrade were set to appear in undisclosed roles.
+By May 2022, Hannah Quinlivan and Fernanda Andrade were cast.
+Assassin is the final film of Willis's career.
+He retired from acting in 2022 after he was diagnosed with aphasia, and was diagnosed with frontotemporal dementia in 2023.

 Release

-Assassin is set to be released by Saban Films in select theaters and VOD on March 31, 2023.
+Assassin was released by Saban Films in select theaters and VOD on March 31, 2023.
 The film was originally set to be released in September 2022, under the title Die Like Lovers.

+Box office

+As of April 19, 2025, Assassin grossed $132,005 in Turkey, South Africa, the United Arab Emirates, Russia, and Colombia.

+Critical reception

+Dennis Harvey, of Variety, gave the film a negative review, writing that "the multinational cast seems assembled for reasons other than serving defined character needs.
+None of them are able to rise above the vague material".
+Richard Roeper, of Chicago Sun-Times, gave the film a 2/5 rating, saying "it's sad to see Bruce Willis in his final film, lacking his trademark twinkle".